JustinBellavance/CommandLine-QOL/README.md

 3. Install

-4. Go to top search bar and search:
+4a.
+Go to top search bar and search:

 `> Remote-SSH: Add New SSH Host`

+5a.
+If you're using a server that uses two factor authentication - go to setting with ctrl & “,”

+5b.
+Enter "remote.SSH.showLoginTerminal" and toggle the option.

-5. Connect to wanted cluster via your login information
+6. Connect to wanted cluster via your login information

-6. To connect to host:
+7. To connect to host:

 `> Remote-SSH : Connect to host`

-7. Enter password at top pop-up.
+8. Enter password at top (or bottom) pop-up.

 Slide up the hidden terminal on the bottom and there’s your terminal with all the settings you set in your ~/.bashrc